 Most of our retreats are hosted at the While We’re Waiting Refuge, a retreat facility in Hot Springs, Arkansas, which has been built and designed specifically with bereaved parents in mind.
 The Refuge is nestled in the midst of tranquil thoroughbred farms in a quiet country setting with a stocked pond and fifty wooded acres on which to roam.
 The Refuge is specifically designed for the comfort of bereaved parents, with a welcome center, a large kitchen/dining area overlooking the pond, a comfortable and cozy meeting room, a library/sitting area, an expansive deck, and ten hotel-room style bedrooms, each with its own private bathroom.
-This event is open to both singles and couples.
+This event is open to both single parents and married couples.
 There are no other guests present at The Refuge during our retreats, so we can fully relax and make ourselves at home for the weekend.
 The Refuge is also fully accessible, with two handicapped-equipped guest rooms.
 Lodging for the weekend and all meals are provided, and there is no cost to the attendees.

 Michael and Michelle's 16-year-old son, Joshua, passed away on November 1, 2013, after collapsing due to ventricular fibrillation while running.
 The Moores are blessed with a daughter and son-in-love and a sweet grandson.
 Michael works as an engineer at Cox Communications and Michelle is an educator.
 They worship at Mount Comfort Church of Christ where they are actively involved with the Razorbacks for Christ ministry and the Young Adults group.
 They facilitate a WWW support group in Springdale and are honored to be a part of the WWW mission to help other grieving parents run their races well.
 2 Timothy 4:7.